A World of His Own: Finale/closing narration

-Nevertheless, as Gregory joins Mary in a drink, Serling's voice comes in at the epilogue as usual.
+Nevertheless, as Gregory joins Mary in a drink, Serling's voice comes in at the epilogue as usual:

 Production notes

-Writer Richard Matheson had previously written a short story, "And Now I'm Waiting," where a male narrator visiting an author discovers that he is an invention of the author.
+Writer Richard Matheson had previously written a short story, And Now I'm Waiting, in which a male narrator visiting an author discovers that he is an invention of the author.
 The story had a much darker tone and finish in its original form, and ultimately, Matheson chose to rework it into a domestic comedy when he pitched it as an episode to the series.
-Previously unreleased, the original story was ultimately published in Twilight Zone magazine in April 1983.
+Previously unreleased, the original story was ultimately published in Twilight Zone Magazine in April 1983.

 Although Serling appeared on-screen at the end of most first season Twilight Zone episodes to plug the following week's show, this is the only episode in the first season in which Rod Serling appears on-screen within the episode itself (i.e., not in a separate "coming next week" segment) and directly interacts with a character from the episode.
-This is also one of only three episodes of the entire series where Serling appears on camera at the conclusion of the episode—the others were "The Obsolete Man" and "The Fugitive."
 From the second season onward, Serling began to appear on-screen at the start of each episode.

-At the end of the first season, Kimberly-Clark discontinued their alternate sponsorship of the series.
-A new sponsor began alternating with General Foods that summer, Colgate-Palmolive, primarily on behalf of Colgate Dental Cream, as well as some of their other products (including "Veto" deodorant).

 Keenan Wynn was the son of vaudeville comedian Ed Wynn, who played Bookman in "One for the Angels" and Sam Forstmann in "Ninety Years Without Slumbering".
 Mary La Roche also starred as Annabelle Streator in the Twilight Zone episode "Living Doll".